-- Accuracy Landing, Freefall Style and Canopy Piloting General Category - best performance achieved Female Category - best performance achieved by a woman - (2) Formation Skydiving General Category - best performance achieved Female Category - best performance achieved by a women's team - (3) Canopy Formation General Category - best performance achieved - 3.2.8 Joint Record holders in Freefall Style, Formation Skydiving, Canopy Formation and Canopy Piloting: - (1) If two or more competitors or teams achieve the same record performance during the same round and thereby break an existing record, the new record shall be registered in the names of all the competitors or teams involved. - (2) If a competitor or team achieves a performance during a later round in the same event, which is equal to a new record performance achieved during an earlier round in that event, no recognition will be given to that performance as being a record performance.
+Junior Category - best performance achieved by a Junior team (see 1.1.2.10)

+3.2.11 Joint Record holders in FS, Indoor FS, CF, CP, SP and WS

+- (1) If two or more competitors or teams achieve the same record performance during the same round and thereby break an existing record, the new record shall be registered in the names of all the competitors or teams involved. - (2) If a competitor or team achieves a performance during a later round in the same event, which is equal to a new record performance achieved during an earlier round in that event, no recognition will be given to the performance in the later round as being a record performance.